 - Aggregation: there is a one limitation with E-R model that it cannot express relationships among relationships.
 So aggregation is an abstraction through which relationship is treated as higher level entities.

-Partner Service: If you want help in DBMS related assignments or homework you can reach out this service TutorDollar.com - Online homework help and tutoring platform (Tutordollar provides technical and non-technical assignment help and writing services online for 500+ courses and subjects for students all around the world).
+Partner Service: If you want help in DBMS related assignments or homework you can reach out this service TutorDollar.com (Tutordollar provides technical and non-technical assignment help and writing services online for 500+ courses and subjects for students all around the world)

 That’s it for this article, in upcoming article we are going to explain you about relational model and different type of keys in database.
 If you like this article do share with your friends and others.
 Till then have a good day.